justin2004/weblog/DRAFTS/SPARQL_value_functions/README.md

 In order to allow that to happen you have to put a .jar on Apache Jena Fuseki's classpath.
 I am running SPARQL Anything (which is Fuseki but with some added functionality to allow it to treat non-RDF data as RDF).

-Here are the steps to do that and invoke this messy string date parsing function:
+Here are the steps to invoke this messy string date parsing function:

 1) Build the .jar file for the `datething:parse` functionality by following the instructions [here](https://github.com/justin2004/datething) under the "how" section.